Own-Data-Privateer/hoardy-adb/README.md

 Basically, this is a simpler pure Python implementation (only requires `setuptools` and `cryptography` modules) of [android-backup-extractor](https://github.com/nelenkov/android-backup-extractor) and the parts of [android-backup-toolkit](https://sourceforge.net/projects/android-backup-toolkit/) and [android-backup-processor](https://sourceforge.net/projects/android-backup-processor/) that I use myself.

-# Why does `abarms` exists?
+# <span id="why"/>Why does `abarms` exists?

-(TL;DR: read the parts in bold.)
+Read the parts highlighted in bold in the following section.

+# <span id="adb-backup"/>UNIX in 1970s had better system backup tools than current Android OS

 **Did you know that your Android OS device already has an awesome built-in full-system phone-to-PC backup and PC-to-phone restore tool that does not require root access?**
 `adb` utility of Android Platform Tools has `adb backup` subcommand that, in principle, can do basically everything you could possibly want there.

 Internally this is implemented via Android OS setuid root binary named `bu` --- which you can run manually via `adb shell bu help` --- that simply backs up every app on the device one by one and streams the resulting `.ab` file --- which is a wrapped PAX-formatted TAR file (see "EXTENDED DESCRIPTION" section in [`man 1 pax`](https://man7.org/linux/man-pages/man1/pax.1p.html#EXTENDED_DESCRIPTION)) --- to stdout. `adb backup` subcommand is just a simple wrapper around it.

-*But then Android Platform Tools bundle gives no tools to manipulate those backup files!*
+**But then Android Platform Tools bundle gives no tools to manipulate those backup files!
-So, if you make a full-system backup with `adb backup`, and then want to restore a single app out of 100+ you have installed on your device, you need third-party tools now.
+So, if you make a full-system backup with `adb backup`, and then want to restore a single app out of 100+ you have installed on your device, you need third-party tools now.**
 This is kind of embarrassing, to be honest.
 A tool to manipulate backup files should have been a standard utility in Android Platform Tools since Android version 0.1 or something.
 (Seriously, are you not embarrassed?
 I'm embarrassed for the state of humanity thinking about how the most popular OS on the planet gives no widely accessible local backup and restore tools on par with what every user of 1970s-era UNIX mainframe had out of the box.
 I'm not asking for automatic opportunistic incremental quantum-safely encrypted full-system replication to cooperative nearby devices in a local mesh-network here!)